Shoobx/mypy-zope/README.md

 In context of an interface, some known `zope.schema` field types are automatically translated to python types, so the `number_of_legs` attributes is getting the type `int` in the example above.
-That means mypy will report an error if you try to assign string to that attribute on an instance of a `Cow` class.
+That means mypy will report an error if you try to assign string to that attribute on an instance of `IAnimal` type.
 Custom fields or fields not recognized by plugin are given type `Any`.

 ### Field properties